geraldonovais/Computer-Science-Concepts-and-Paradigms/README.md

 > In summary, abstraction and coupling are closely related in OOP.
 Proper use of abstraction can significantly reduce coupling, leading to more modular, flexible, and maintainable code.

+# Dependecy Injection

+Dependency injection is a programming technique in which an object or function receives other objects or functions that it requires, as opposed to creating them internally.
+Dependency injection aims to separate the concerns of constructing objects and using them, leading to loosely coupled programs.
+The pattern ensures that an object or function that wants to use a given service should not have to know how to construct those services.
+Instead, the receiving 'client' (object or function) is provided with its dependencies by external code (an 'injector').
+Dependency injection makes implicit dependencies explicit and helps solve the following problems:

+* How can a class be independent from the creation of the objects it depends on?
+* How can an application, and the objects it uses support different configurations?

 # Solid Principles

 ## Single Responsibility